lingui/js-lingui/docs/tutorials/react-patterns.rst

 Messages ``msg.header`` and ``msg.hello`` will be extracted with default values ``LinguiJS example`` and ``Hello <0>{name}</0>.``.

-Element attributes and string only translations
+Element attributes and string-only translations
 ===============================================

 Sometimes you can't use :jsxmacro:`Trans` component, for example when translating element